AhmedAhmedEG/VX-Ace-Translator/README.md

 ```Decompiling: VXAceTranslator.exe -d path/to/game -t Map001```

 ```Compiling: VXAceTranslator.exe -c path/to/game -t Map001```

+# How to correctly insert scripts
+Incase you want to insert new scripts without having to manually renumber all the scripts following it, there's a featured special syntax that makes it easy to achive this, normally a script will be named in this format:-

+`Index - ScriptName.rb`

+To insert a new script after a spacific script, you have to rename your new script to be like this:-

+`index+1 - NewScriptName.rb`

+This will insert the new scrip after that `Index` by 1, you can surly use any other numbers other than 1 to place it even further.

 # Indexless vs Indexing Mode
 Those are modes specify how to read and write event commands in CommonEvents.rvdata2, Maps.rvdata2 and Troops.rvdata2.